How to Catch Carp

 Carp also eat surface-riding insects, most especially, ants, beetles and grasshoppers.
 But you should remember these five tips to optimize your chances when you chase carp with patterns that imitate those bugs.

-5 Tips to Get a Carp to Take a Dry Fly
+5 Tips to Catch Carp on Dry Fly

 Sure, you might tease one up now and then, but your chances of spooking the fish (even suspended fish) are far greater than hooking up unless that fish is already committed to eating on top.
 And we all know a spooked carp is not only a lame target, it will put down an entire school around it.
 The rises are often mere dimples and depressions on the surface and hard to spot.
 But they happen more often than you think.

 Just as with trout, carp like to feed where the food collects.
 Those bubble lines and hard seams are food magnets.
 Watch EVERY seam you see carp under for five minutes, or until you see them eat (staying low, in the shadows, and out of the carp’s view).
 If all the ingredients are there—a seam, food, and at least one fish in the zone—I’ll sometimes wait 20 minutes or more to see if something happens before moving on.
 But I won’t cast until something does happen.

 3) Cast from the Shoreline

 Carp are extremely sensitive to noise and vibrations, and you cannot help but cause those things when you get in the water, so cast from the bank if you can.
 I also like the angle from the shore better.
 Even if you make a great cast straight upstream, the leader and such floating down on a fish are often problematic.

 The ideal cast is one that lands only a few feet upstream from the target (softly) and only the fly drifts into the feeding zone.
 The best way to pull that off is with a 45-degree angle shot, either from downstream or upstream (but it rarely works from upstream if you are standing in the water).